 Here I’ll share a few facts that led me to the ultimate reason why driving is the most difficult thing you will ever do:

-- The majority of alcohol related accidents happen between 12 midnight and 6:00AM.
+- get link The majority of alcohol related accidents happen between 12 midnight and 6:00AM.
 Yes mom, you were right, not much good happens after midnight.

 - Some people don’t care.
 One guy was in driving school for the 7th time.
 Another girl was attempting to sleep through the entire class.
 As the instructor said, “Some people just like to drive fast.”
 Lesson learned, some people are not interested in improving themselves, in doing right, or in keeping themselves from hurting others.
 This is out of my control.
 All I can do is wear my seat belt, and not assume others will do the right thing while driving.